 Blank further characterized the game up to this point as “at best, a one-page description of this game set in the future […] where people are competing with a unified money system for historical art pieces.”3

 Still, Blank was interested.
 Though she initially declined to join the company,4 Blank recognized the growing market for socially oriented multimedia games “targeted to a different population than your typical hardcore gamer.”
-The Millennium Auction concept, with its focus on art and social interaction, could capitalize on this.3 She came aboard the next year.
+She believed the Millennium Auction concept, with its focus on art and social interaction, could capitalize on this.3 She came aboard the next year.

 As part of the reorganization, Blank took on a larger creative and project management role in the company.3 She approached it, appropriately, like a business developer.
 Blank led an effort to rework Roffman’s original concept, which stuck closer to what she labeled “purely esoteric classical art.”
 In an effort to widen the game’s marketable appeal, the team emphasized the title’s “social multiplayer gaming” aspects, as well as introducing lighter pop culture-related auction items, like Bill Clinton’s saxophone.3 Roffman says humor was always meant to be part of the game,1 but according to Blank, he bristled at the new direction.